L-X-T/fmr-2/labs/01a_libs_and_monorepo.md

 You can follow these steps:

-1. Consider the Web API at `http://www.angular.at/api/airport`.
+1. Consider the Web API at `http://www.angular.at/api/airport` (if you need a secure URL try this one: `https://demo.angulararchitects.io/api/Airport`).
 Note that this Web API responds with either XML or JSON, and the answer is just an **array of strings**.

     An example of the JSON-based answer can be found here: http://www.angular.at/help.
 While the XML response uses Pascal-Case (eg ` From`), the JSON response uses the usual Camel case (eg ` from`).
 Thus, the practices of the two standards are taken into account.